-ACS Award in Polymer Chemistry
+ACS Award In Polymer Chemistry

-Lodge emigrated from Manchester, England, to Madison, Wis., when he was 14 years old because his father, an engineer, took a job as a professor at the University of Wisconsin.
-He attended Harvard University, majoring not in chemistry but in applied mathematics.
-“To be blunt about it, I didn’t do very well in the freshman chemistry course,” he says.
-He did go on to graduate school in chemistry at the University of Wisconsin, earning a Ph.D. in chemistry there in 1980.
-After postdoctoral research at the National Bureau of Standards, he joined the faculty of the University of Minnesota in 1982.
+In addition to a love of soccer that is so strong he gave up playing only after his third hip surgery, Muellen also plays the trumpet for fun, a hobby he picked up because of his scientific colleagues.
+As his 40th birthday approached, Muellen joked that he “needed to start something new.”
+After his colleagues heard him rave about a trumpet’s role in a Bach performance he’d attended, “three weeks later I got a trumpet for my birthday.
+I felt obliged to learn it.”

-Lodge has authored or coauthored some 250 papers and wrote the book “Polymer Chemistry” (2nd Ed.) with Paul C. Hiemenz.
-He is also editor of the ACS journal Macromolecules.
-He received the American Physical Society’s Polymer Physics Prize in 2004.
+In science, Muellen wasn’t always drawn to polymer chemistry.
+Early in his career he had viewed polymers as the “junk on top of a chromatographic column.”
+But that changed as he became inspired by the challenge to “create well-defined macromolecular systems” with reliable and encodable features.
+Muellen says he’s most satisfied with his work to apply polymer chemistry methods for building graphene nanoribbons—and his group’s development of the double-stranded polyphenylene polymers that emit the lovely blue light.

-Lodge will present the award address before the Division of Polymer Chemistry.
+Muellen will present the award address before the ACS Divisions of Polymer Chemistry and of Polymeric Materials: Science & Engineering.

 Join the conversation